nadaataiyab/diabesties/README.md

 # Diabesties
 ## Predicting User Churn for a Digital Health App
 ### Quick Summary
 Diabesties is a mobile health app designed to help college students with Type 1 diabetes manage their condition by tracking their blood glucose, insulin, and carbs in the app and sharing that data with a friend or 'diabestie'.
-I ran machine learning algorithms on user demographics and behavioral data, to predict user churn.
+In this project, I used machine learning to predict user churn.
 'Churned' users are those that stop engaging with the app after a defined period of time.
 This work was completed as my capstone project for the [Galvanize Data Science bootcamp](https://www.galvanize.com/phoenix/data-science) in Phoenix, AZ.

 * [Slides](https://www.slideshare.net/secret/7XXDeLkAWWXyWC)
 * [Live Presentation](https://youtu.be/6jJtakvCEqA)